Find

 The second argument (like) specifies the word to be searched.

-If the second output variable is defined, it stores the action status with the following possible values:
+The first output variable ({Status}) stores the execution result with the following possible values:

 False: If the word is not found in the string.

-Logical Explanation: The Find action fetches the value from the Input Value column (I like this post amazing;like) and searches for the exact word (like) without using a wildcard.
-The matching position is identified at index (18) and stored in the {position} variable.
+Logical Explanation: The Find action takes the value from the Input Value column (I like this post amazing;like) and searches for the exact word (like) in the given string.
+First, the action determines whether the specified word exists in the string and stores the result as True in the {Status} variable.
+After confirming the match, the action identifies the starting index position of the matched word (18) and stores it in the {Position} variable.

 Example 2: Finding String Using a Single-Character (?)
 Wildcard